 Once you submit your sitemaps to Google and Bing you only need to do it once.
 After submitting for the first time, both Google and Bing will come to your site often to read your sitemap to look for any changes.

 Having webmaster accounts with Google and Bing help you monitor problems with your site.
-If Google or Bing have a problem they will show an alert in your webmaster console dashboard.
+If Google or Bing has a problem they will show an alert in your webmaster console dashboard.

 I have had messages from Google in relation to being unable to crawl posts on my site.
 I have also had issues with images not being mobile-friendly.